sighupio/fury-kubernetes-on-premises/katalog/vsphere-csi/README.md

 After setting all prerequisites and the password, you can apply all manifests to the cluster.

-## Check that everything is working after installation:
+## Check that everything is working after installation

 Run these commands, the output should be similar: